AskTheApi/asktheapi-team-builder/README.md

 ## Features

-- 🚀 Effortless Agent Network Creation
+- 🚀 Effortless Agent Network Creation:

 Quickly build agent networks with custom tools and capabilities based on OpenAPI specifications.

-- 🤝 Team-Based Collaboration
+- 🤝 Team-Based Collaboration:

 Easily define agent teams with automatic coordination handled by a built-in planning agent.

-- 📡 Streaming Interactions
+- 📡 Streaming Interactions:

 Stream agent communication in real-time for more dynamic and responsive workflows.

-- 🔧 Built-in HTTP Client
+- 🔧 Built-in HTTP Client:

 Simplify tool implementation with an integrated HTTP client ready to call external APIs.

-- ✨ Type Safety with Pydantic
+- ✨ Type Safety with Pydantic:

 Leverage Pydantic models for robust data validation and clear type definitions.

-- 🎯 Clean and Intuitive API
+- 🎯 Clean and Intuitive API:

 Designed for developers—minimal boilerplate, maximum clarity.

 ## Installation